 All participants need to update their home institution and Learn International of their Emergency Contacts in the event of an emergency.
 This contact should be someone you trust or a close family member, such as a parent or guardian.

-Participants need to maintain regular communication with their Emergency Contact while travelling or abroad on their study abroad program.
+Participants need to maintain regular communication with their Emergency Contact while travelling or abroad on their study abroad programme.
 By having regular communication, the amount of potential worry or panic-stricken calls or emails, simply due to lack of communication, will be avoidable.

 Participants agree that Learn International can contact their Emergency Contact in the event of an emergency.
 Please review, What Is An Emergency in the Health and Safety Section.